Display-Lab/vert-ramp-affirmation/README.md

 1. Data analsis for performance features
 1. Performance feedback candidate generation
 1. Reasoning about appropriateness of candidates
-1. Scoring and selection of candidates
+1. Scoring and promotion of candidates for figure generation
-1. Generate performance summaries using appropriate candidates
+1. Generate performance summary figures using promoted candidates

 ## Definitions
 - Display Template: Code to generate plot or figure.